iCLOTS/documentation/docs/source/general_information.rst

 Choosing cell concentration:

 * For all experiments involving quantification of single cell events, in our experimental and software testing we chose cell concentrations or hematocrits to ensure that we could operate within a quantifiable dynamic range of the microfluidic devices for both healthy or untreated controls and experimental samples. iCLOTS in its current iteration cannot distinguish between overlapping cell events.
+When you're choosing parameters, each cell should be represented by one dot.
 Typically we perform an initial experiment with a range of cell concentrations such that the most adhesive samples can adhere without overlap, then use this concentration for all future experiments.

 Choosing brightfield illumination vs. fluorescence microscopy: